by K.M. Richards

 WNYC-TV's final sign-off (June 30, 1996), from TVSignOffs.com.

 Nevertheless, in November Dow Jones/ITT announced a mid-January start for S+, including a three-hour Good Day New York morning show ahead of weekday market coverage, a Saturday morning kidvid block followed by WCW wrestling, and as much as 35 hours per week of news and events from Fox Sports News to "fill out" the evening schedule, which was still planned to consist of games from the local pro teams.
 They finally launched S+ at 7:30pm the evening of January 21, 1997 with the New York Knicks-Chicago Bulls NBA game.
-Classic Sports Network programming disappeared for two months before returning in mid-March with two weekly programs, along with original content from Outdoor Life Network and Speedvision, and one month later 7½ weekly hours from cable's Golf Channel.
+Classic Sports Network programming disappeared for two months before returning in mid-March with two weekly programs, along with original content from cable networks Outdoor Life Network and Speedvision, and 7½ weekly hours from the Golf Channel one month later.

 All of it was for naught, as S+ became the casualty of a hostile bid for ITT by Hilton Hotels (which resulted in "non-core assets" being shed) and a combination of management turmoil and stockholder unrest at Dow Jones.
 On May 9, 1997 Lowell "Bud" Paxson, who had been acquiring television stations across the U.S. for a proposed nationwide television network, said he was negotiating to purchase WBIS and the sale -- for $257.5 million -- was announced less than one week later.
 WBIS was the 50th UHF acquired by Paxson, which brought him to 57% coverage of the country, out of a then-legal limit of 70%.
 He took control of channel 31 one year to the day of Dow Jones/ITT taking over from the City; the latter estimated that the purchase price had essentially equalled the total of the original acquisition price and the costs of planning and executing S+ and left them not making any money on the deal.